SandraCoburn/typescript-practice/README.md

         - Means TS has no idea wha this is - can't check for correct property references
         - Avoid variables with "any" at all costs
   - Type Inference - Typrescript tries to figure out what type of value a variable refers to

+#### Type annotations for functions

+- Code we add to tell Typescript what type of arguments a function will receive an what type of values it will return

+#### Type inference for functions

+- Typescript tries to figure out what type of value a function will return